simarjot0032/simarjot0032/README.md

 ### Hi there 👋

 # 💫 About Me:
-🔭 I am Web Frontend Developer I have learned HTML, CSS, JS and React with Typescript<br>👯 I’m open to learn and to work with others<br>⚡ I like to contribute opensouce
+🔭 I am Web Frontend Developer I have learned HTML, CSS, JS and React with Typescript<br>👯 I’m open to learn and to work with others<br>⚡ I like to contribute opensouce <br> I have listed my all  projects at (Projects)[https://simarjot0032.github.io/portfolio/#/Project] <br>I also write blogs at (Blogs)[https://simarjot0032.github.io/portfolio/#/Blog]

 # 💻 Tech Stack: